myth21/viewcontroller/README.md

-A simple example of a MVC app written PHP
+A simple MVC library written PHP
 =
 The app defines controller and action to run.
-Default params are used to run the app.
+View and PdoRecord classes for helping.

 Requirements
 -
 * PDO extension
-* PHP version 7.4 minimum
+* PHP version 8.0 minimum

 Installation
 -